kl1nton/0_Essential_Lists/1_Anesthetics_and_ITU.md

 - Burns

 ## NYHA Assessment of Cardiovascular Function
-1. No limitation of ordinary physical activity
+1. **No** limitation of ordinary physical activity
-2. Slight limitation of ordinary physical activity **or** ordinary activity result in palpilations, dyspnoea or angina
+2. **Slight** limitation of ordinary physical activity **or** ordinary activity result in palpitations, dyspnoea or angina
-3. Marked limitation of physical activity.
+3. **Marked** limitation of physical activity.
 Less than ordinary activity results in palpitations, dyspnoea or angina
-4. Inability to carry out _any_ physical activity without discomfort, which may occur at rest
+4. **Inability** to carry out _any_ physical activity without discomfort, which may occur at rest

 ## American Society of Anaesthesiologists (ASA) Grading (+E for Emergency)
 1. Healthy individual